Guidelines for Activities Funding Board Requests

 - Some conference vendors will allow registration on-line.

-8. Content and Format of Activities Funding Board Proposals
+8. Content and Format of Activities Funding Board Proposal

 - Overview of required information.